zirkledw/PollEV_to_Canvas/README.md

 If you prefer, you can input the class and module name directly when you run the script:

-ruby pev2canvas.rb nameoffiledownloadedfrompev.csv Grade_name_for_canvas XXX
+ruby pev2canvas.rb nameoffiledownloadedfrompev.csv Grade_name_for_canvas XXX ZZ

-The module namecannot have spaces, if you want it to be two words, use an underscore for the space.
-XXX is the course number of the csv file.
+The module name cannot have spaces, if you want it to be two words, use an underscore for the space.
+XXX is the course number of the csv file and ZZ is the max score on the assignment.